 The origin of the wine goes back to the year 1300, it was already famous in the Middle Ages throughout Europe.
 The Italian poet Francesco Redi (1626-1698) titled him in his poem " Bacchus in Tuscany "as the" King of Wines "to get the wine for the royal court in London.
 Many other poets have sung about him, today also known as the "doyen of all Tuscan wines".
 The best wine has always been traditionally reserved for the Pope and the Curia in the Vatican.
 That is why the addition or adorning nickname "Vino Nobile", which was only used from the 18th century onwards, is the wine of the noblemen - that is, the nobility.
 With the Brunello di Montalcino He is one of the two wines to be the first to receive the DOCG classification in 1980.
 From the year 2019 the name was changed to label supplemented with "Toscana".
 This should be confused with the DOCG wine Montepulciano d'Abruzzo Colline Teramane from the region Abruzzo be excluded.
 The red wine is undisputedly one of the most well-known and most expensive wines Italy.

 The best areas on loamy and sandy soils are Argiano, Caggiole, Canneto, Casalte and Valiano.
 The wine is from the Sangiovese clonePrugnolo gentile (about 70%), as well as other approved varieties (maximum 30%, of which a maximum of 10% white varieties) are pressed and has an aroma of violets.
-The wine matures for at least two years in oak or chestnut barrels, must have at least 12.5% vol. alcohol content and can be stored for many years (decades).
-He may only in the growing area in Bordeaux bottles bottled come into the trade.
-With three years' storage (including six months in the bottle) and 13% vol alcohol content, he may designate the term Riserva to lead.
+The wine matures for at least two years in oak or chestnut barrels, must be at least 12.5% vol. alcohol content and can be stored for many years (decades).
+He may only in the growing area in Bordeaux bottles bottled to come in the trade.
+With three years of storage (including six months in the bottle) and 13% vol alcohol content he may designate Riserva to lead.
 Red wines with simpler determinations are called DOC Rosso di Montepulciano classified.